 New locality named after Hyder Ali.
 He was the 1st Talukdar (District Collector).
 And owned lands in the village formerly the Jagir of Vaheed Unnisa Begum, wife of the then Nizam.
 The locality is called after him, as Hyderguda.

 A revenue department employee named Sonaji.
-Who owned lands and resided in this village.
+He owned lands and resided in this village.
 Sonaji became Somaji.
 And the hamlet came to be called ‘Somajiguda’.
 (Guda is from Godem a hamlet).

 Named after Malik Yakoob.
 A servant of Abdulah Qutub Shah the Golconda King.
 Where the King resided, he had a market, hence the name Malakpet.

-A Jagir village of Sayed Meer Momin, Dewan of Golconda (1591).
+A Jagir village of Sayed Meer Momin, Dewan of Golconda (during 1591).

 A valet and steward of Nizam (VI) Mahboob Ali Khan.
 This man had his first shop here.

 Named after Sarwari Afzal Bai, the mistress of Arasthu Jha.
 He was the Dewan of Hyderabad, who granted a Jagir and constructed a palace and garden for her.

 The village named after Abdul Samad with the titles; Dabir-ul-Mulk.
 He was a nobleman.